PatriciaHudakova/EventsBot/README.md

 - **/show:** shows all events in order of most to least recent
 - **/deleteAll:** truncates user's schedule
 - **/today:** shows any events scheduled for today

+### Please note:
+- this application is not currently deployed, one would need to clone this repo and run "go run main.go", then the bot will be responsive from Telegram